GeorgiaSamaritaki/BladeDash/Notes.md

 that the cariable name is exactly the same (see HealthBar.h)

 `UPROPERTY()` also makes sure varibles are not initialised with garbage data

+# 161
+`"Kismet/GameplayStatics.h"` contains the functions TakeDamage and Apply damage